 Common Name: Japanese Water Iris

-Iris ensata is a Perennial up to 0.60 metres tall.
+Iris ensata is a perennial plant that can grow up to 0.60 metres tall.

 It has edible, medicinal and miscellaneous uses.